-The Secret Rules of the Internet (The Verge, with Soraya Chemaly, in collaboration with The Investigative Fund.
+The Secret Rules of the Internet (The Verge, with Soraya Chemaly, in collaboration with Type Investigations.
 Illustrated by Eric Petersen.)
 The murky history of moderation, and how it’s shaping the future of free speech.
 2017 Mirror Award Winner, for Best Single Story.
 Best read at The Atlantic, Buzzfeed, Foreign Policy, and Longreads.
 Featured interview at MediaShift, with Mark Glaser.

 Toward a Wider View of “Nature Writing” (The Los Angeles Review of Books)